thinktandem/thinktandem.io/src/content/articles/lando-migration-webinar-1.md

 **drush mrs config_name**

-Thus command resets a migration status back to idle.
+This command resets a migration status back to idle.
 This is commonly used when a migration has become stuck.

 **drush mmsg config_name**